malishav/OSCOAP/draft-selander-ace-object-security-05.md

 ## Secure Access to Actuator ##

-Here is an example targeting the scenario in Section 3.1 of {{I-D.hartke-core-e2e-security-reqs}}.
+Here is an example targeting the scenario in the forwarding proxy section of {{I-D.hartke-core-e2e-security-reqs}}.
 The example illustrates a client requesting valve 34 to be turned to position 3 (PUT /valve34 with payload value "3"), and getting a confirmation.
 The CoAP options Uri-Path and Payload are encrypted and integrity protected, and the CoAP header field Code is integrity protected (see {{coap-headers-and-options}}).

 ~~~~~~~~~~~
 Client  Proxy  Server